vsupacha/tensailab-public/README.md

 ## dec7_LoRaPhuket directory
 A short note from attending **Future Connectivity in Smart Cities: LoRaWAN** event.
 The event was hosted by NIA and TESA on December 7th, 2016 at NIA building.

+## dec14_IndustryInsights directory
+A short note from attending **Industry Insights** event.
+The event was hosted by NIA and TESA on December 14th, 2016 at NIA building.